wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 On November 8, 2016 CNCF announced their
 <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour task-based Certified Kubernetes Administrator (CKA)</a> and 2-hour Application Developer (CKAD) exams.

+1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>.

    CNCF is part of the Linux Foundation.
 It's a non-profit organization, thus the ".org".

-1. Get an account (Linux Foundation credentials ) at <a target="_blank" href="https://identity.linuxfoundation.org/">https://identity.linuxfoundation.org</a>

-2. Use your Linux Foundation credentials to sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a> to register for the exam, which costs $300.
+2. Use your Linux Foundation credentials to sign-in at <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>, and select either or both of two exams from CNCF:

+   * Linux Foundation : Certified Kubernetes Administrator (CKA)  -  English
+   * Linux Foundation : Certified Kubernetes Application Developer (CKAD)  -  English
+   <br /><br />
+3. Click "Or Sign In With" tab and select "Sign in for exams powered by the Linux Foundation".

+4. Log in using your preferred account.

+5. Click "Handbook link" to download it.
+6. Select the date, then click OK.
+7. Register for it.
+Each costs $300 on a credit card.

-3. Take the exam <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using their Chrome extension from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
+8. Take the 180 minute exam <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using the Chrome extension from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
 No multiple choice questions.

 ### Support in clouds